alexch/codelikethis/public/lessons/tricks_of_the_trade/code_debt.md

 # Code Debt

-* "Code Debt" is when a program becomes harder and harder to change over time
+* "Code Debt" (aka "Technical Debt") is when a program becomes harder and harder to change over time
 * It happens to all code and all programmers
 * If you do not correct it, your project and life will suffer
 * Be ruthless about removing Code Debt